Collection: Cube Saunas

 Buying Guide: Choosing a Cube Sauna

-• Traditional (Electric): Classic high heat + optional steam; precise controls; typically 240V.
+• Traditional (Electric): Classic high heat + steam; precise controls; typically 240V.

-• Glass vs Wood: More glass = airy feel; more wood = efficient heat retention.
+• Glass vs Wood: More glass = open feel; more wood = warmer retention.

-• Outdoor: Level pad, roof overhang/metal roof, weather seal schedule, electrical or chimney plan.
+• Outdoor: Level pad, overhang/roof, weather sealing, and electrical plan.

 Cube Sauna Types